 - excessive alcohol use that causes alcoholic ketoacidosis

-- exposure to high levels of salicylates (aspirin), methanol, ethylene glycol, or antifreeze
+- exposure to high levels of aspirin, methanol, or antifreeze, among other chemical substances

-Conditions associated with a low anion gap are unlikely to cause symptoms.
-In most cases, the result is from a mistake in the calculation.
+Health-related factors associated with a low anion gap are unlikely to cause symptoms.
+And in most cases, this reading stems from a mistaken calculation.

-When a person has alkalosis or higher levels of base in their blood, they may experience symptoms related to the underlying medical condition, such as:
+When a person has higher levels of alkali in their blood, they may also have:

 - low calcium levels